Okay, so I can see how this is going to fall out now.

 Brian Williams, the moderator.

-Senator Clinton, a photo went out on the Drudge Report website that I furnished him, by the way.
+Senator Clinton, a photo went out on the Drudge Report website today, and I furnished him, by the way.

 I was there when the photo was taken, showing Senator Obama in the native garb of a nation he was visiting, as you've done in a host country on a trip overseas.

-Mad Drudge in his website said it came from a source inside the Clinton campaign.
+Matt Drudge and his website said it came from a source inside the Clinton campaign.

 Can you say unequivocally here tonight that it did not?